Andrea Romano (voice director): Hanna-Barbera

 Romano joined Hanna-Barbera in 1984.
 While at Hanna-Barbera, a position which she served for more than five years, Romano worked on such programs as The Smurfs, The New Adventures of Jonny Quest, Pound Puppies, and the 1985 revival of The Jetsons, among others.
 On all of which, she worked alongside director Gordon Hunt.
 She also worked on Jetsons: The Movie, though she had her name removed from the credits when an executive decision resulted in Janet Waldo's already-recorded work being discarded in favor of Tiffany.
-Near the end of recording for Jetsons: The Movie, Romano witnessed George O'Hanlon, who voiced George Jetson, die as the result of a stroke, in the recording studio.
+Near the end of recording for Jetsons: The Movie, Romano witnessed George O'Hanlon, who voiced George Jetson, suffer a fatal stroke in the recording studio.
 His wife was at his side.

 Romano was approached by Disney, which was developing DuckTales at the time, to audition for the position of voice director of the series.
 Disney was auditioning five directors that would each direct one episode, after which, they would choose a director to direct the remaining episodes.
 One director did the first episode, then Romano directed the second episode; it was at this time that Disney chose to stop the audition process and have Romano direct the remaining episodes.
 Romano directed 61 episodes of DuckTales.
 While serving as voice director of DuckTales, for Disney, Romano remained on staff at Hanna-Barbera, as casting director until some of the Hanna-Barbera executives chose to leave and form a new company.
 Knowing she would not be able to direct in this new company, Romano chose to become a freelance director.